-- 21. Safety Matters; Quality Services Matter by the following key investment priorities: - Investment in projects directly contributing to the local Community Safety Strategy; - Development of Customer/Citizen Access to Services.
+- 22. Key priority is: - Development of Customer/Citizen Access to Services.
 This will also give the Council an opportunity to rationalise its property usage via disposal and consolidation of properties, redevelopment of property and acquisition of new properties.
 These efficiencies will need to be identified at a Corporate and Directorate level.